-Strategy 1 Details Rev iews Strategy 1: PBIS will fully be implemented to promote a safe bully-free campus within in all grade levels by having Summative quarterly lessons and activities through the NPFH Coalition and the PBIS Florida resources.
-Nov Jan Mar June Strategy's Expected Result/Impact: Positive - Bully Free Campus that is welcoming for the community and its scholars Staff Responsible for Monitoring: PBIS team, Assistant Principal, Counselor 25% 55% Title I Schoolwide Elements: 2.5 Strategy 2 Details Reviews Strategy 2: Scholars will be proactive in spreading a positive school culture by promoting the NPFH when a lesson or Formative Summative Strategy's Expected Result/Impact: Bully Free Campus Staff Responsible for Monitoring: Educators, PBIS and NPFH Team Nov Jan Mar June Stan Responsible for Montoring.
-Educators, 1 Dis and 141111 Team 15% 35% Title I Schoolwide Elements: 2.5 Strategy 3 Details Rev iews Strategy 3: Involve the community to promote the PBIS and NPFH model and its effectiveness.
+Strategy 1 Details Rev iews Strategy 1: PBIS will fully be implemented to promote a safe bully-free campus within in all grade levels by having Formative Summative quarterly lessons and activities through the NPFH Coalition and the PBIS Florida resources.
+Nov Jan Mar June Strategy's Expected Result/Impact: Positive - Bully Free Campus that is welcoming for the community and its scholars 25% FFW Staff Responsible for Monitoring: PBIS team, Assistant Principal, Counselor 25% 55% 85% 7 Schoolwide and Targeted Assistance Title I Elements: 2.5 Strategy 2 Details Reviews Strategy 2: Scholars will be proactive in spreading a positive school culture by promoting the NPFH when a lesson or Formative S PFH when a lesson or Forma Summative activity occurs.
+Nov Jan Mar June Strategy's Expected Result/Impact: Bully Free Campus Staff Responsible for Monitoring: Educators, PBIS and NPFH Team Schoolwide and Targeted Assistance Title I Elements: 35% 80% 100% 2.5 Strategy 3 Details Rev iews I Strategy 3: Involve the community to promote the PBIS and NPFH model and its effectiveness.
 Community members will Formative Summative assist in promoting a positive culture that contributes to the campus culture.
 Nov Jan Mar June Strategy's Expected Result/Impact: By involving the community, scholars will see the importance the community plays in the positivity of their behavior.
-Staff Responsible for Monitoring: PBIS Team & Counselor 35% No Progress Accomplished - Continue/Modify X Discon tinue •
+Staff Responsible for Monitoring: PBIS Team & Counselor 15% 35% 50% \rightarrow No Progress ON Accomplished - Continue/Modify X Discon itinue